 You deserve a pat on the back if you follow safety protocols for curbing the spread of COVID-19.
 That means you’re a responsible citizen who looks after everyone’s welfare.
 But once herd immunity comes around, you must let go of your fears and anxieties and go out.

 So start getting your closet in order.
 You want to have the best OOTDs once you’re free to roam around your town or city.
-If you still want to be careful, you can wear a mask for sure.
+If you still want to be careful, you can wear a mask.